NEW EBOOK! Workday Implementation & Adoption Guide

 ERP stands for Enterprise Resource Planning.
 It is software that helps organizations manage business activities like Sales, Marketing, Procurement, Engineering, Human Resources, Supply chain, Project management, procurement, etc.

 It integrates all important parts of a business and acts as a central hub to get an overview of the business.
-A major advantage of having an ERP is that business decision-makers are fed with real-time information that is crucial for their activities.
+A major advantage of having an ERP is that business decision-makers are fed with crucial real-time information for their activities.

 What is ERP Adoption?

-Successful ERP adoption refers to a state where an organization is using the ERP solution to its fullest potential and leveraging it to increase productivity and efficiency, and to make crucial decisions for better business outcomes.
+Successful ERP adoption refers to an organization using the ERP solution to its fullest potential and leveraging it to increase productivity and efficiency and make crucial decisions for better business outcomes.

-It is important to note that ERP adoption is a multi-stage process that has different goals in each stage.
+It is important to note that ERP adoption is a multi-stage process with different goals in each stage.

-However, without successful implementation of the system, these benefits cannot be reaped.
-This requires changes in systems and processes.
-It also requires coordination among members from all departments of the organization.
-Hence, the implementation of ERP systems brings about substantial changes in organizational structure and ways of working.
+However, these benefits cannot be reaped without the successful implementation of the system.
+This requires changes in systems and processes and coordination among members from all departments of the organization.
+Hence, implementing ERP systems substantially changes organizational structure and working methods.

-The major reason organizations use ERP is because it acts as a single source of truth, organizes information, and gives you a complete end-to-end picture of the business to help you make business decisions.
+Organizations use ERP mainly because it acts as a single source of truth, organizes information, and gives a complete end-to-end picture of the business to help them make business decisions.

 Why is ERP Adoption a Challenging Task?